TheMetalHead/moOde-CD-Rip-and-Play/README.md

 # Updating:

-  The best way is to use the script called 'Update-cd-rip.sh' if it is available, otherwise it is all performed from the command line:

   Before installing a new version of the software, create a backup copy of the current directory excluding any sub-directories.
 If anything goes wrong with new version there will always be a way to rollback to the old version.

 	To backup:	tar -cvpzf backup.tar.gz --no-recursion *

 	To restore:	tar -xf backup.tar.gz

+  The best way is to use the script called 'Update-cd-rip.sh' if it is available.

+  Alternatively, from the command line:

 	To update: